profoundhub/New-FCC-2018/2-Responsive Web Design/3-Applied Visual Design/6-Wrap Content in the article Element.md

 Determining whether content can stand alone is usually a judgement call, but there are a couple simple tests you can use.
 Ask yourself if you removed all surrounding context, would that content still make sense?
 Similarly for text, would the content hold up if it were in an RSS feed?

 Remember that folks using assistive technologies rely on organized, semantically meaningful markup to better understand your work.

+## Note about section and div

+The section element is also new with HTML5, and has a slightly different semantic meaning than article.
+An article is for standalone content, and a section is for grouping thematically related content.
+They can be used within each other, as needed.
+For example, if a book is the article, then each chapter is a section.
+When there's no relationship between groups of content, then use a div.